alecmestroni/DIGITAL-PRODUCT-TESTER/README.md

 2. **Test Execution**:\
    Run in terminal: **"npm run automated-test"**\

 ### Test Executed :

 - Visit the site's home page
 - The user clicks on the 'Publish your ad' button
 - Verify that the ad publication page is displayed
 - Check that the ad is present on all pages
 - Check that the ad title is spelled correctly
 - Check that the text of the ad is spelled correctly
 - Check that the clickable text redirects to the correct page
 - Ensure that the user can log out correctly after publishing the ad.

-### COVERAGE
+### Test Coverage :

 1. **Viewport**:
    - iphone-x